MrityunjayBhardwaj/Notes-on-Convex-Optimization/ConvexOptimization/markdownNotes/ch3.md

 $$ f(y) \geq f(x) + \nabla f(x)^T(y-x)$$

-this inequaltiy shows that from local information about a convex funtion we can derive global information. this property exmplains some of th remarkable properties of convex functions for example, this inequlatiy shows that if $\nabla f(x) =0$, then for all $y \in \bold{dom}f$, $x$ is a global minimizer of the function $f$
+this inequaltiy shows that from local information about a convex funtion we can derive global information. this property exmplains some of th remarkable properties of convex functions for example, this inequlatiy shows that if $\nabla f(x) =0$, then for all $y \in \mathbf{dom}f$, $x$ is a global minimizer of the function $f$

 we can also check for concavity by using